-The Post 9/11 GI Bill awards benefits for veterans with at least 90 days of service to attend law school.
-The maximum this year grant is over $19,000 varies based on time spent in service.
+The post-9/11 GI Bill awards benefits for veterans with at least 90 days of service to attend law school.
+The maximum grant this year is over $19,000 and varies based on time spent in service.
 Funds are also available for books and housing.
 In addition, BLS awards scholarships to many of our veterans, allowing some to attend law school without paying any out-of-pocket tuition.

 Can I opt out if I change my mind?